-Many species prey on herbivorous hemipterans like aphids and scale insects, which are agricultural pests, the majority of coccinellid species are considered helpful insects.
-Many coccinellids lay their eggs in aphid and scale insect colonies to ensure that their larvae have access to food right away.
+Many species prey on herbivorous hemipterans such as aphids and scale insects, which are agricultural pests; nonetheless, the majority of coccinellid species are beneficial insects.
+Many coccinellids lay their eggs in aphid and scale insect colonies so that their larvae have immediate access to food.